cunnie/writings/i_am_become_forever.md

 couldn't explain it, but somehow she _trusted_ him from day one.
 And he trusted her.

-He spoke up, "As disturbing as this is, this type of salacious rumor-mongering is not a good enough reason to terminate someone.
-It's a lesser sin than undermining your authority in front of the other subordinates — that is bad.
-Is there anything else he has done?"
+He spoke up, "How is he as a sales rep?"

+"He's mediocre, but he's not incompetent."

+"Then it's a behavior issue not a performance issue.
+What else has he done?"

 "He once set me up for an ambush."